Statamic, Privacy, and You

 - Collection and aggregation of usage analytics and crash logs is provided by Sentry.

-- Email list services are provided by Mailchimp
+- Email newsletter services are provided by Mailchimp

 - Customer Support and email correspondence is provided by Intercom.

-- Web analytics is provided by Google Analytics.
+- Privacy-first web analytics are provided by Fathom.

 - We use Basecamp and Slack as internal communication tools.
 Customer information may pass through these services as support processes occur.